agraef/pd-remote/README.md

 #### Notes for Emacs newbies

 The Emacs [load-path](https://www.emacswiki.org/emacs/LoadPath) usually includes places like /usr/share/emacs/site-lisp for a system-wide, and/or some places in ~/.emacs.d for personal installation.
-If you're using MELPA, then all this will be taken care for you, but if you prefer manual installation, you may want to put this into your .emacs to make sure that ~/.emacs.d/lisp is searched for elisp files:
+If you're using MELPA, then all this will be taken care of for you, but if you prefer manual installation, you may want to put this into your .emacs to make sure that ~/.emacs.d/lisp is searched for elisp files:

 ~~~lisp
 (add-to-list 'load-path "~/.emacs.d/lisp/")